wintercounter/ccss/web/docs/ccss/guides/create-a-color-map.md

 -   **Do not use color names while naming.** You will tie your components to a color name, but what if you want to change it from red to yellow without refactoring the component?

-These are rules you can be bent to your on needs of course, it really depends on the complexity of the application.
+These are rules you can be bent to your own needs, of course, it really depends on the complexity of the application.

 ## 1. Define a color library

-A color library is nothing else, just a list of all possible color.
-Its purpose is to avoid redefining, and have a clear list of all available colors.
+A color library is nothing else, just a list of all possible colors.
+Its purpose is to avoid redefining and have a clear list of all available colors.
 Here it's allowed to use color names.

 ```js